nipy/nipype/doc/users/available_modules.rst

 #.
 Smooth - integrated volume + surface smoothing

+#.
+SurfConcat - projects and concatenates con images to a surface for a second level surface-based glm

+#.
+OneSampleTTest - surface based glm for second level analysis

 Misc
 ----

 #.
-ArtifactDetection - detects outliers in functional runs based on
-   motion and intensity.
+ArtifactDetection - detects outliers in functional runs based on  motion and intensity.

 #.
+StimulusCorrelation -  detects if stimulus schedule is correlated with motion or intensity

-IO - these are generic routines for structuring data into and out of
+#.
+IO - these are generic routines for structuring data into and out of the pipelines
-   the pipelines

   #.
 DataSource
   #.
 DataSink